-How do you become a professional interior designer?
+How do you become a professional Interior Designer?

+What is a professional interior designer and how do you get there?
 This is a question that I get asked frequently by readers.
 It is very difficult to answer because all countries have different criteria.
 So I will give you a brief overview of how I see the path to becoming an interior designer.

 Firstly you need to have the desire and passion for interiors, if not you will never make it through the learning period.

 Secondly, you need to be able to access quality education.
 This is easier said than done, and I get asked frequently to recommend education facilities worldwide.
 Unfortunately I do not have intimate knowledge about global interior design education facilities and who is best in each region, but I can give you some tips on finding the right education facility for you.

 - find out from you local interior design institute or association what are the minimum requirements for you to become a registered or practicing interior designer in your country, then make sure that the education facility will provide you with that opportunity as a minimum.

 - find out the time frame and make sure it fits with your current lifestyle.

 - find out the price of the course and make certain that you are getting value for money by comparing the curriculum of different facilities available to you against how much they charge and how much tutoring time you will receive.

 - check if they offer you one on one tutoring or question and answer time or are you just set assignments to answer and then receive grades.
 Feedback is very important for interior design as it is a creative vocation, and not simply black and white, yes or no answer education.